Learn how to poach an egg at home. Use poached eggs on Eggs Benedict or serve them on a green salad or roasted vegetables.

 By using a large skillet rather than a pot, this method gives you more control over the eggs.
 A touch of vinegar is added to help keep long tendrils of egg white under control.
 And the timing?
 Three minutes every time - it works like a charm.

-Poaching an egg:
+How to poach an egg:

-Fill a large skillet with water to three-quarters full and set over medium heat.
+STEP 1: Fill a large skillet with water to three-quarters full and set over medium heat.
 Bring to the water to a simmer, add 1 teaspoon vinegar (any kind will do), and a couple pinches of salt.

 Vinegar is used to speed up coagulation, which will stop the egg from spreading through the water.
 The salt is added for seasoning, and is optional.
 If you prefer, season after removing the eggs from the water.

-Crack the eggs directly into the water.
+STEP 2: Crack the eggs directly into the water.
 Make sure the water remains at a simmer, adjusting the heat as necessary.

 Many people recommend cracking the egg into a small bowl, and then sliding the egg into the water.
 However, if you take care not to break the yolk, it is easier to crack the egg directly into the water.
 Just go for it!

-Cook for 3 minutes to achieve a perfectly poached egg.
+STEP 3: Cook for 3 minutes to achieve a perfectly poached egg.
 Using a slotted spoon, remove each egg from the water and blot on a paper towel to remove excess water before transferring to serving plate.

 No one likes soggy toast or English muffins, so be sure not to skip this step.